 - 3.6.1.
 The zone where a player's characters are placed on.
 Each player has five (5) stage positions. - 3.6.2.
 Stage positions are public zones.
 The cards in these zones are placed face up, and all players are allowed to see the information of cards at will.
 In principle, there can only be one (1) card on each stage position. - 3.6.3.
 The three stage positions in the front (1), (2), and (3) are collectively called the "Center Stage", while the two stage positions at the back (4) and (5) are collectively called the "Back Stage".
-Of the three stage positions in the center stage, from left to right, they are called the "left position of the center stage" ((1)), the "middle position of the center stage" ((2)), and the "right position of the center stage positions in the back stage" (3) respectively.
+Of the three stage positions in the center stage, from left to right, they are called the "left position of the center stage" (1), the "middle position of the center stage" (2), and the "right position of the center stage positions in the back stage" (3) respectively.
+Of the two stage positions in the back stage, from left to right, they are called the "left position of the center stage" (3) respectively.
 Of the two stage positions in the back stage, from left to right, they are called the "left position of the back stage" (4), and the "right position of the back stage" (5) respectively. - 3.6.4.
 (1) and (4), (2) and (4), (2) and (5), and (3) and (5), are related to each other by their stage positions.
 From the respective back stage positions, the respective center stage positions are called cards "in front".
 From the respective center stage positions, the respective back stage positions are called cards "behind". - 3.6.5.
 A player's 1 and the opponent's 3, the player's 2 and the opponent's 2, and the player's 3 and the opponent's 1, are related by facing each other.
-From the respective player's center stage position, the opponent's respective center stage positions are called "facing" the card. - 3.6.6.
-If a non-character card is on a stage position, that card is put into its owner's waiting room as a rule action (9.6.1). - 3.7.
+From the respective player's center stage position, the opponent's respective center stage positions are called "facing" the card. - 3.7.
 Marker Area - 3.7.1.1.
 A zone where cards are put into by special effects during the process of a game.
-Each player has five (5) marker areas, one for each of their respective stage positions.
+Each player has five (5) marker areas, one for each of his or her respective stage positions.
 Each marker area is treated with the same relations to other cards as the respective positions it is placed under, such as "center stage", "back stage", "left" "right", "middle", "in front of", "behind", and "facing".